resc2801/zCurve/README.md

 ```

 Given the Morton codes of a multi-dimensional dataset, we can perform multi-dimensional range search using only a one-dimensional data structure.
-For range searching, pyMorton offers two functions for calculating the necesaary `LITMAX` and `BIGMIN` values:
+For range searching, zCurve offers two functions for calculating the necesaary `LITMAX` and `BIGMIN` values:
 ```python
 prev_morton(code_point: int, rmin_code: int, rmax_code: int, dims: int = 3) -> int
 ```